Melanie recalls Woodstock concert and not being paid for it

 “I didn’t know about electric yet,” she said.
 “I just went on and my life was never the same.
 A complete spiritual awakening.”

-Melanie, 72, was one of the few female performers at Woodstock.
+Melanie, whose hits include “Brand New Key” and “Lay Down (Candles in the Rain),” was one of the few female performers at Woodstock.
 She said though Woodstock is remembered as a groundbreaking concert, “the last thing that I thought was that it would become a historic event.”

 “People would say things like, ‘Oh, Bob Dylan’s coming.
 Oh no, he’s not.
 Maybe this group was coming.
 Oh, this group is coming.’
 I guess because people were pulling out, canceling because they knew that it was chaos.”

-“Very few people got paid, unless the agency was representing them,” she added.
+“Very few people got paid, unless the agency was representing them,” the 72-year-old added.
 “A lot of us didn’t.
 I never made a penny from Woodstock.”

 Melanie was set to perform at Woodstock co-founder Michael Lang’s axed 50th-anniversary concert this year (Lang said all of the artists were paid in full despite the event’s cancellation).
 But Melanie’s still celebrating Woodstock’s birthday at another concert honoring the event’s legacy: WE 2019 Experience in West Jefferson, North Carolina.
 The two-weekend affair, which kicked off last week and starts again Friday, features performers such as Jefferson Starship, Ten Years After, John Sebastian and Canned Heat.

 “Fifty years later and I am the embodiment of the spirit of Woodstock.
 I saw what happened.
-People came together in a way that you see this when a catastrophe happens, people ban together; they sort of overcome amazing obstacles.
+People came together in a way that you see this when a catastrophe happens, people band together; they sort of overcome amazing obstacles.
 That’s the spirit of what was going on.
 I experienced it and I can’t let go of it,” she said.

 “At one point I figured, you know, I am in the service industry here.
 I do fulfill a little bit, I get those people, they’re in front of me, and we all go to a higher place.
 That’s all there is to it.”